nies-ch/asa-backup/README.md

 Unfortunately Cisco ASA does not support public key authentication for doing scp from the ASA to the backup host.
 Hence the password must be provided on the command line in clear text.
 What a shame for a company that sells security devices.

 Copy Python script asa_backup.py to /usr/local/bin and run it once.
 It creates a template YAML formatted config file at ~/.asa_backup.yaml.
-Update it wit the firewalls, backup server and credentials:
+Update the created YAML file according your environment with the firewalls, backup server and credentials.
+For example:

 ```
 defaults: